vijendharv/api/guidelines.md

 #### <a name="data-user-identification"></a>User Identification

-> For more information on the Profile service see [https://github.concur.com/core/profile/wiki](https://github.concur.com/core/profile/wiki).

 * Services SHOULD store the user identifier with `userId` as the key name and the [RFC 4122 Universally Unique IDentifier (UUID)](#RFC-4122) UUID4 value as provided by the Profile service.

 ```json